benianus/Expanse-Tracker/README.md

 - Users can view all expenses.
 - Users can view a summary of all expenses.
 - Users can view a summary of expenses for a specific month (of current year).
-- Add expense categories and allow users to filter expenses by category.
+- Allow users to filter expenses by category.

 * Instructions: